-One marine microbiologist explained that the Lion’s Mane jellyfish is unusual in Northern Europe, but has become more common possibly due to warmer summer months.
+However this is changing, with one marine microbiologist explaining that the Lion’s Mane jellyfish had been unusual in Northern Europe but is more common now with warmer summer weather.

-The NHS advises that anyone stung by a jellyfish should first ask a lifeguard for help or advice.
+The NHS says that anyone stung by a jellyfish should first ask a lifeguard for help or advice.